eszterkv/eszter.space/content/blog/animated-underlines.md

 The result:
 <a href="https://example.com" class="example animated-link example-pink">Example link</a>

 Thatʼs it, the animated link!
-The possibilities are endless, it can have a nice highlight effect, <a style="white-space: nowrap" class="example animated-link example-marker">like this one here</a>, or can be a gradient, change stroke width or colour etc. — just keep it low-key and donʼt do these all at once :) Have fun!
+The possibilities are endless, it can have a nice highlight effect, or can be a gradient, change stroke width or colour etc. — just keep it low-key and donʼt do these all at once :) Have fun!

 ---
 #### References